-- Eligible physicians are allowed to hold only one grant from the Conquer Cancer Foundation at a time.
+- Eligible physicians are allowed to hold only one grant from Conquer Cancer at a time.

-The number of YIAs funded each year is not predetermined by Conquer Cancer.
+Conquer Cancer funds the most meritorious applications in all areas of cancer research.
 Awards are given based on individual merit and availability of funds.

 - Endowed Young Investigator Award in Breast Cancer in Memory of Evelyn H. Lauder